 Guide to Senior Living Options

-When make your home at a CCRC, you will move into an exciting new life, with more friends, more fun and less worry.
-But with so many choices in location, lifestyle, services and more, how will you know which CCRC to choose?
+When you make your home at a Life Plan Community, you will move into an exciting new life, with more friends, more fun and less worry.
+But with so many choices in location, lifestyle, services and more, how will you know which Life Plan Community to choose?
 When deciding, here are a few important points to keep in mind.

-Type of living accommodation – CCRCs most commonly offer apartment-style living, with sizes ranging from studios to large two-bedrooms, all in a variety of floor plans.
+Type of living accommodation — Life Plan Communities most commonly offer apartment-style living, with sizes ranging from studios to large two-bedrooms, all in a variety of floor plans.
 Many communities now offer freestanding homes as well, with more space and privacy and full access to all the activities and amenities that the community offers.

-In most CCRCs, dining is a social highlight of the day.
+In most Life Plan Communities, dining is a social highlight of the day.
 You may want to check if the hours are convenient, what types of foods are offered and whether special dietary needs such as low-sodium or kosher meals can be accommodated.

-Lifestyle — When visiting a CCRC, it is important to consider compatibility with the residents and staff members you meet.
+Lifestyle — When visiting a Life Plan Community, it is important to consider compatibility with the residents and staff members you meet.
 Is there enough common interest and background to develop relationships and feel at home in this community?
 Is the community a good fit for your personality and lifestyle?

 This article is from Retire Your Way, A Guide to Senior Living.
 Springpoint Senior Living created Retire Your Way to serve as a resource as you begin researching one of the most important and exciting decisions you will make.
-It can help you understand the many retirement options that exist today and will introduce you to the continuing care retirement community (CCRC) concept, a model that has become the standard-bearer for the best of retirement living today.
+It can help you understand the many retirement options that exist today and will introduce you to the Life Plan Community concept, a model that has become the standard-bearer for the best of retirement living today.